Ashutosh212/persistent-memory-agent/README.md

 ### Solution Components

-- **Structured Memory Storage**: Switched from flat text history to a JSON-based schema, storing memory as attribute-value pairs and also embedding for each preference for retreival tasks.
+- **Structured Memory Storage**: Switched from flat text history to a JSON-based schema, storing memory as attribute-value pairs and also embedding for each preference for retrieval tasks.
 - **Information Extraction**: Built a custom extractor with few-shot prompting to convert natural language into structured facts (e.g., "Productivity Tools: Magnet").
 - **Multi-Entity Handling**: Improved extraction logic to separate multiple values from a single input (e.g., handling "Magnet and Shram" as two entries).
 - **Semantic Similarity Matching**: Integrated OpenAI embeddings with cosine similarity to detect and prevent duplicate or semantically similar memory entries.